yosbelms/react-deco/readme.md

-# React declarative control flow
+# React Deco

-`React declarative flow` is a library that aims to make React views more declarative, idiomatic, easy to read, and easy to write.
+`React Deco` is a library that aims to make React views more declarative, idiomatic, easy to read, and easy to write.

 JSX is a declarative syntax to compose virtual-dom pieces of views.
 But, sometimes we need to put some logic down, for example, conditionally render components, or show them as a result of looping a list of values.
 JSX proposes either to create a new component/function to handle that logic, or intermix JS code inside the view.